mrpranjal001/Influencer-app/README.md

 # Influencer market place app

-# Getting Started
+# Getting Started.

-This is for creators, influencers, and athletes effortlessly manage partnerships and payments.
+This is for creators, influencers, and athletes effortlessly manage partnerships & payments.

 # Creator Features: